 Back then life was simple.
 Tickets were sold out of a duffle bag at the bottom of the lift.
 Tins of pineapple juice was the only commodity on sale and were sold out of the make shift shop front of Colin’s car.
 Many times visitors couldn’t make the drive in because the roads would be closed, so Colin, his wife Marnie and their team of helpers would just ski all day and have the slopes all to themselves.

-In 1982 the company Mount Selwyn Snowfields Pty Limited was created with shares holders Col and Marnie Myers, Bob and Janelle Heatley and John and Debbie Myers, John and Janelle being the son and daughter of Col and Marnie.
-In 1984 this company signed a 45 year lease with the National Parks and Wildlife Service for the area surrounding Selwyn Snowfields and this lease is still in place today.
-In 1995 Colin and Marnie retired and Janelle and Bob became the sole shareholders and have since taken the resort to new heights.
+In 1982 the company Mount Selwyn Snowfields Pty Ltd was created with shares holders Col and Marnie Myers, Bob and Janelle Heatley and John and Debbie Myers, John and Janelle being the son and daughter of Col and Marnie.
+In 1984 this company signed a 45 year lease with the National Parks and Wildlife Service for the area surrounding Selwyn and this lease is still in place today.
+In 1995 Colin and Marnie retired and Janelle and Bob became the sole shareholders.

 In July 2016 Selwyn was sold to Selwyn Snow Resort Pty Ltd and is now a part of the Blyton Group of companies.